-a.
-Declare Defendants to be violating the take prohibition of the Endangered Species Act at Hydro Kennebec dam;

-b.
-Declare Defendants to be violating their Clean Water Act water quality certification for Hydro Kennebec dam;

-c.
-Order Defendants to comply with the water quality certification provisions that prohibit passing adult Atlantic salmon and adult shad through turbines without first demonstrating through site-specific quantitative studies, designed and conducted in consultation with resource agencies, that turbine passage will not result in significant injury and/or mortality (immediate or delayed);
+- a.
+Declare Defendants to be violating the take prohibition of the Endangered Species Act at their dams on the Kennebec and Androscoggin Rivers; - b.
+Declare Defendants to be violating their Clean Water Act water quality certifications for their dams on the Kennebec River; - c.
+For the Kennebec River dams, order Defendants to comply with the water quality certification provisions that prohibit passing adult Atlantic salmon and adult shad through turbines without first demonstrating, through site-specific quantitative studies designed and conducted in consultation with resource agencies, that turbine passage will not result in significant injury and/or mortality (immediate or delayed); - d.
+Order Defendants to apply for an ITP according to a specified schedule, and to (1) prevent Atlantic salmon from swimming into operating turbines at their dams on the Kennebec and Androscoggin Rivers unless authorized by an ITP or ITS and (2)

-d.
-Order Defendants to prepare a BA according to a specified schedule, and to (1) prevent Atlantic salmon from swimming into operating turbines at Hydro Kennebec dam unless authorized by an ITP or ITS and (2) implement other appropriate measures to comply with the ESA's take prohibition pending the issuance of any ITP or ITS;
+implement other appropriate measures to comply with the ESA's take prohibition pending the issuance of any ITP or ITS;

-e.
-Award costs of litigation (including reasonable attorney and expert witness fees), as provided for in 33 U.S.C. § 1365(d);
+- e.
+Award costs of litigation (including reasonable attorney and expert witness fees), as provided for in 33 U.S.C. § 1365(d); - f.

-f.
 Order such other relief as the Court deems appropriate.